 You must also consult your doctor once or twice a year to ensure your pacemaker works correctly.
 During this time, your pacemaker’s battery and function will be evaluated.
 Your doctor will inform you when your battery needs to be replaced.
 This typically involves a simple procedure under local anaesthesia to replace the pulse generator.

 Prioritize your heart health.
-Book an appointment with Dr. Karthigesan, the renowned Pacemaker Specialist in Chennai, to ensure exceptional medical care for your heart.
+Book an appointment with a pacemaker specialist in Chennai to receive expert care for your cardiac needs.

 Follow us